Dante Minniti: Data Access and Catalogs

-The VVV Survey data products are public and provide an exciting new tool for the study of the structure, content, and star formation history of our Galaxy as well as for investigations of the recently discovered star clusters, star forming regions in the disk, high proper motion stars, asteroids, planetary nebulae, and other interesting objects.
+The VVV Survey data products are public.
+The data provides a tool for the study of the structure, content, and star formation history of the Milky Way Galaxy, as well as for investigations into recently discovered star clusters, star forming regions in the disk, high proper motion stars, asteroids, planetary nebulae, and other interesting objects.
 They also provide a unique dataset to map the stellar populations in the Galactic bulge and the adjacent southern plane.

 VVV's open survey catalogues are made public and accessible to the entire community through the ESO archive and through ESO Archive Science Portal, under ESO programme ID 179.B-2002.

 The VVV catalogues are also available through the University of Edinburgh's Institute for Astronomy's Wide Field Astronomy Unit (WFAU), the Cambridge Astronomical Survey Unit (CASU) and at the Centre de Données astronomiques de Strasbourg (CDS) through VIZIER and through ALADIN desktop application.